 Currently, the following directors serve on the boards of directors of other reporting issuers in Canada (or the equivalent in a foreign jurisdiction) as listed below.
-All of the directors currently serve together on the board of Zenith Epigenetics Corp., a non-exchange listed reporting issuer.
+Some of the directors currently serve together on the board of Zenith Capital Corp., a non-exchange listed reporting issuer.

-Director Public Company Board Membership Donald J. McCaffrey Zenith Epigenetics Corp. (reporting issuer only) Dr. Peter Johann Zenith Epigenetics Corp. (reporting issuer only) Kelly McNeill Zenith Epigenetics Corp. (reporting issuer only) Dr. Eldon R. Smith Aston Hill Financial Inc. - TSX Intellipharmaceutical International Inc. - TSX/NASDAQ Zenith Epigenetics Corp. (reporting issuer only) Kenneth Zuerblis Stemline Therapeutics, Inc. - NASDAQ Zenith Epigenetics Corp. (reporting issuer only)
+Director Public Company Board Membership Donald J. McCaffrey Zenith Capital Corp. (reporting issuer only) Kelly McNeill Zenith Capital Corp. (reporting issuer only) Dr. Eldon R. Smith Aston Hill Financial Inc. - TSX Intellipharmaceutical International Inc. - TSX/NASDAQ Zenith Capital Corp. (reporting issuer only) Kenneth Zuerblis Stemline Therapeutics, Inc. - NASDAQ Zenith Capital Corp. (reporting issuer only) Norma Biln N/A Shawn Lu Quest PharmaTech Inc. - TSX Venture

-The Board generally meets five times a year and additionally during the year as the need arises.
+The Board generally meets five times per year and additionally during the year as the need arises.
 The frequency and length of meetings and the nature of agenda items depend upon the circumstances.
 Meetings are generally lengthy, detailed and well attended, and are conducted in an atmosphere that encourages participation and independence.
 In order to promote candid discussion among the independent directors, an in-camera session is considered at every board and committee meeting, from which Mr. McCaffrey, and any management invitees in attendance are recused.
-Information regarding the number of board and committee meetings held during the fiscal year ended April 30, 2015 and the attendance at such meetings is provided below:
+Information regarding the number of board and committee meetings held during the fiscal year ended April 30, 2016 and the attendance at such meetings is provided below:

 Committees

-Board Corporate Audit and Governance and Compensation Finance Nominating and HR
+Board Audit and Finance Corporate Governance and Nominating Compensation and HR

-Number of Meetings Held 11 7 3 7
+Number of Meetings Held 6 5 3 3

 Number of Meetings Attended

+Donald J. McCaffrey 6 of 6 n/a n/a n/a

+Dr. Peter Johann 5 of 6 n/a 3 of 3 3 of 3

+Kelly McNeill 6 of 6 5 of 5 3 of 3 3 of 3

+Kenneth Zuerblis 6 of 6 5 of 5 n/a n/a

-Donald J. McCaffrey Dr. Peter Johann Kelly McNeill Kenneth Zuerblis Dr. Eldon R. Smith 11 of 11 11 of 11 10 of 11 11 of 11 10 of 11 n/a n/a 7 of 7 7 of 7 7 of 7 n/a 3 of 3 3 of 3 n/a 3 of 3 n/a 7 of 7 7 of 7 n/a 7 of 7
+Dr. Eldon R. Smith 5 of 6 4 of 5 3 of 3 3 of 3

+Norma Biln 1 of 1 n/a n/a n/a

+Shawn Lu 1 of 1 n/a n/a n/a